 However there’s no recipe book or cooking charts included, which means using the Instant Pot does require some experimentation and in our tests, broccoli florets fell through the steaming rack, so to steam vegetables, you'll need to buy an additional accessory.
 But overall we found it easy to use and it can produce a great meal.

-Read our full review: Instant Pot Duo Evo Plus 60
+Read our full review: Instant Pot Pro (opens in new tab)

 Read the full review: Instant Pot Duo V2 7-in-1 Electric Pressure Cooker (opens in new tab)

+It comes with a good choice of accessories including a 3.2L removable frying basket, grilling rack, and extra lid for when pressure cooking.
 However, it's one of the most cumbersome multi-cookers on the market.
 Its bulky lid opens to the side on a hinge meaning it can’t be fully opened while tucked underneath a kitchen cupboard so if space is at a premium it may not be the multi-cooker for you.

 Read our full review: Ninja Foodi Multi-Cooker (opens in new tab)